 PRO TIP: Create different tiers for a single project to give clients options.
 You can choose to build tiers with different levels of service, revisions, pricing, and more.
 Include add-ons for an even more customized experience.

 Your project will display with an image or a video as its cover.
 Since this is the first thing that clients see, it's important to add high-quality pictures and/or a video.
 You can also add PDFs to showcase work samples.
 Remember to only include materials in the gallery that directly relate to the specific service that you are offering in your project.

 For best results with images, consider ones with a 4:3 aspect ratio that are less than 10 MB and under 4000 px in width or height.
 You can crop an image though, if the original aspect ratio is something different.
+We'll scale the image to 1000x750 pixels.
 When you have multiple images, these will show as a carousel on your cover.
 So, choose each one carefully.